 Sean Hoess is the co-founder and co-owner of Wanderlust.
 In 2008, Sean co-founded the Wanderlust Festival, an innovative event combining world-class yoga instruction with a boutique music festival, all set in beautiful mountain resort locations.
 Prior to that, he co-founded Velour Music Group, an artist management and event production company.
 Sean started his professional life practicing law at Skadden.
 Sean received his B.A. in 1992 from Columbia College and a law degree from Columbia Law School in 1997.
 A lover of nature and tennis, as well as a long-term Brooklyn resident, Hoess co-founded the McCarren Tennis Association (MTA) in 2009.
 In cooperation with NBPA, the MTA spearheaded the complete restoration of the courts at McCarren Park in 2010 with support from AmEx and the USTA.
 Sean, his wife Karina and their two children live in Greenpoint.

-Joe Vance is the owner of the architectural practice, Joseph Vance Architects, specializing in high-end residential interior renovations and new residential developments.
-He is a founding member of the Open Space Alliance, served as the co-chair of the Greenpoint Waterfront Association for Parks & Planning for 5 years and also serves on the board of the Brooklyn Greenway Initiative.
-Joe has been a resident of the neighborhood for over 30 years.
+Joe Vance is the owner of the architectural and interior design firm Joseph Vance Architects, specializing in townhouse and brownstone renovations.
+He is a founding member of the North Brooklyn Parks Alliance, served as the co-chair of the Greenpoint Waterfront Association for Parks & Planning for 5 years and served on the board of the Brooklyn Greenway Initiative for 8 years.
+Joe has been a resident of the neighborhood for over 35 years.

 Mike Arnot, the immediate past chair of the NBPA board, is the founder of Boarding Pass NYC, a Greenpoint-based travel brand widely featured in the media.
 He is the former regional commissioner of the Greenpoint-Williamsburg Youth Soccer League (GWYSL).
 Mike is an avid soccer player, volunteer youth soccer coach and a private pilot.
 Originally from Canada, Mike is polite.
 He was a speechwriter and Policy Advisor to Canada’s Foreign Minister before moving to New York.
 Mike spends a lot of his recreational time in parks with his wife Stephanie and their three children.